Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

 \subsection{Sharpness and Anosov representations}

-Anosov representations are representations of word hyperbolic groups into noncompact real semisimple (or reductive) Lie groups which have finite kernel, discrete image, and some strong dynamical properties.
-They were first introduced by Labourie \cite{lab06}, and further studied by Guichard--Wienhard \cite{gw12} and many others.
+Anosov representations are representations of word hyperbolic groups into noncompact real semisimple (or reductive) Lie groups which have finite kernel, discrete image, and certain strong dynamical properties.
+They were first introduced by Labourie \cite{lab06}, and further studied by Guichard--Wienhard \cite{gw12} and many other authors.
 They now play an important role in higher Teichm\"uller theory and in recent developments on discrete subgroups of Lie groups (see \eg \cite{kas-notes}).

 Anosov representations with values in~$G$ are defined with respect to the choice of a conjugacy class of proper parabolic subgroups of~$G$, which is equivalent to the choice of a nonempty subset of the simple restricted roots defining the Weyl chamber~$\aaa^+$.